runlyio/core-dotnet/examples/README.md

 # Runly Examples

-This folder contains a number of example projects that can be run on the [Runly platform](https://www.runly.io/).
+This folder contains a number of example projects that can be run on their own or on the [Runly platform](https://www.runly.io/).
 See the README of each example for more information:

 * [Getting Started](./getting-started/)
 * [Web Application](./web-app/)